by Ovidiu Brazdau

 This illustrates how you can awaken your own awareness to rebalance your mind and body through discernment and pattern recognition, even integrating patterns that tend to disrupt interpersonal relationships.
 This enables us to communicate more authentically and work together more effectively.
 When you are free from being influenced by pre-emotional responses, you stop mirroring the world, and acquire freedom of choice.
 You’ll be able to better manifest what you envision.”

 In some people, the process of re-harmonizing the entire being, body and mind, generates a phenomenon known as kundalini awakening (or pranotthana).
 A person I interacted with had been undergoing this energetic cleaning process for several years, a process that manifested by shaking and spontaneous yoga postures and dances.
 The person did not know yoga, but the postures that came naturally were perfect yoga positions.
 The body told her what to do and she simply went with the flow.
 After identifying a few asanas, I gave up.
 She didn’t allow me to record her on camera, but I found something similar to her gestures on the internet.
-Exploring with this person, I reached the conclusion that the phenomenon was an automatic cleaning of emotional blockages in the body.
-The person had a sexual and emotional trauma, which had imprinted itself in the energetic patterns of the body.
+Exploring with this person, I concluded that the phenomenon was an automatic cleaning of emotional blockages in the body.
+The person had sexual and emotional trauma, which had imprinted itself in the energetic patterns of the body.
 The spontaneous yoga movements helped her.
 Sometimes she would move as if she was collecting information from some invisible field and would

 position it in some other part of the field.